Econa77/Pixela.swift/README.md

 ```

 ## Other APIs
-This library supports all [Pixela](https://pixe.la/) API as of March 16, 2020.
+This library supports all [Pixela](https://pixe.la/) API as of April 4, 2020.
 Check here for a list of Pixela APIs. (https://docs.pixe.la/)

 ```swift
 Pixela.shared.configuration = Configuration(username: "username", token: "secret-token")